Weirdmageddon 3: Take Back the Falls: Production

 "Weirdmageddon 3: Take Back the Falls" is the twentieth episode of the second season, and the series finale, of Gravity Falls, which was created by Alex Hirsch.
 He wrote the episode along with Mark Rizzo, Jeff Rowe, Shion Takeuchi, and Josh Weinstein.
 It is the fifth episode of the show to be directed by Stephen Sandoval.

 On November 20, 2015, before the final two "Weirdmageddon" episodes aired on Disney XD, Hirsch announced on his Tumblr account that he decided to end Gravity Falls.
 He explained that Disney wasn't cancelling the show, but instead being finished by his own choice, and that it was a decision made months in advance.
 Hirsch went on to explain that he did not want the series to lose its original spark, and he never meant the show to "go on forever", but an exploration of the experience of summer and a story about childhood itself.
 According to Hirsch, the fact that childhood ends is exactly what makes the show so precious – and why the viewers should cherish it while it lasts.

 The episode features a number of guest stars who had already appeared on the show once or twice, such as Cecil Baldwin as Tad Strange, Kurt Braunohler as Greg Valentino, Louis CK as The Horrifying Sweaty One-Armed Monstrosity (a role that has since been redubbed by Hirsch), Nathan Fillion as Preston Northwest, Danielle Fishel as Pyronica, Larry King as a wax version of his disembodied head, Andy Merrill as Teeth, Alfred Molina as the Multi-Bear, and J.K.
-Simmons taking the recurring role as Ford Pines.
+Simmons taking the main role as Ford Pines.
 There is only one new character in the finale: the bus driver who takes Dipper and Mabel back to Piedmont, California, voiced by Twin Peaks star Kyle MacLachlan.

 Broadcast

 The episode premiered on Disney XD on February 15, 2016, at 7:00pm EST. On its premiere day, the episode garnered an average of 2.47 million viewers across the United States and a 0.51 rating in the 18-49 demographics, beating "A Tale of Two Stans" as the most watched telecast in the history of the network.

-On February 8, 2016, one week before the premiere, Disney XD aired a half-hour special titled Gravity Falls: Between the Pines, hosted by series creator Alex Hirsch and Gravity Falls character Time Baby (played by Dave Wittenberg).
+On February 8, 2016, one week before the premiere, Disney XD aired a special titled Gravity Falls: Between the Pines, hosted by series creator Alex Hirsch and Gravity Falls character Time Baby (played by Dave Wittenberg).
 The special elaborates on the production of the show, giving fans an inside look behind the scenes.
 A 68-hour marathon aired on Disney XD from February 12, 2016, up until the finale on February 15, 2016, with the entire series airing in order.
 Because there were only 39 episodes, the show was looped four times to fill the 68-hour slot.